seek4science/seek/tmp/docs/standalone_seaweedfs_dev_guide.md

 bundle exec rails server
 ```

-Upload a file through the UI, then confirm it landed in the store — via the filer UI (if
+Upload a file through the UI, then confirm it landed in the store — via the filer UI at
-you published 8888) or the AWS CLI:
+http://localhost:8888/buckets/seek-dev/, or the AWS CLI:

 ```bash
 aws --endpoint-url http://localhost:9000 s3 ls s3://seek-dev/assets/